evillan0315/ai-planner/docs/DEPLOYMENT.md

 # Deployment Guide

-This document outlines the steps to deploy the `text-to-speech` frontend application.
+This document outlines the steps to deploy the `ai-planner` frontend application.
 This guide focuses on general production deployment considerations.
 For specific CI/CD setups, refer to `VERCEL_GITHUB_ACTIONS.md` if applicable.

 ## 1. Building for Production